Efe-01/Bitcoin-Quant-Analysis/README.md

 Determine whether retail traders’ reliance on EMA and RSI is supported by data or driven by hindsight bias.

 💡 Motivation
-Technical analysis is deeply ingrained in retail trading culture, yet its actual efficacy—particularly in fast-moving markets like Bitcoin—remains debated.
+Technical analysis is deeply ingrained in retail trading culture, yet its actual efficacy—especially in fast-moving markets like Bitcoin—remains debated.
 By applying a data-driven framework and transparent statistical methods, this project seeks to clarify whether common indicators deliver genuine foresight or simply echo price history.

 📁 Dataset
-Source: yfinance library, hourly BTC-USD data.
+Source: yfinance library, hourly BTC-USD data

-Period: Last 200 days (≈ 4,800 hourly observations).
+Period: Last 200 days (~4,800 hourly observations)

 Fields: